Times of Tariffs: Weathering Trade Turbulence

 1) Diversify Your Supply Chain

-No matter how big or small your business, some of your goods are imported.
-Securing lower-cost suppliers in different geographies for the same or similar products and diversifying what you sell, if your company sells more than one or two products, may help you offset cost increases attributed to tariffs.
+No matter how big or small your business is, some of your goods are imported.
+Securing lower-cost suppliers in different geographies for the same or similar products, and diversifying your product line, may help you offset tariff-related cost increases.

 2) Have an Open Discussion with Your Suppliers

-Talk to your suppliers about your import product price limits.
-They may have alternative product options or sources, or they may even be willing to split the cost of the tariff with you.
+Discuss your import product price limits with your suppliers.
+They may have alternative product options or sources, or even be willing to split the tariff cost with you.

 3) Evaluate Where You Can Cut Costs and Adjust Pricing